What support is your business eligible for?

 Discretionary Business Grants Scheme

-The new fund of just under £1.3m is aimed at small and micro businesses that can demonstrate they have suffered a significant fall in income because of Covid-19, have ongoing fixed property-related costs and occupy property or shared office space.
+The scheme is aimed at small and micro businesses that can demonstrate they have suffered a significant fall in income because of Covid-19, have ongoing fixed property-related costs and occupy property or shared office space.

-The additional funding is not eligible for businesses that have already received financial support from previous grants.
+The additional funding is not eligible for businesses that have already received financial support from previous grants, including but not limited to:

 Businesses must have been trading on 11 March 2020 and have so far been considered ineligible for grant support.
 Businesses will be required to provide supporting information and documentation for verification purposes.